Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Introduction

-Given the apparent hardness of \BFactor problems in general, Marx et al.~\cite{MarxSS21} studied the complexity of the problem on bounded treewidth graphs.
-Treewidth is a parameter of a graph that indicates how ``tree-like'' it is.
-There is a long history of study on treewidth and parameterization on treewidth \cite{Bodlaender88,Bodlaender97,BodlaenderK08}.
+Given the hardness of \BFactor in general, Marx et al.~\cite{MarxSS21} studied the complexity of the problem on bounded treewidth graphs.
+Recall the long history of study on treewidth, which is a measure for how ``tree-like'' a graph is, \cite{Bodlaender88,Bodlaender97,BodlaenderK08}.
 For a wide range of hard problems, algorithms with running time of the form $f(k)\cdot n^{\O(1)}$ exist if the input graph comes with a tree decomposition of width $k$.
-Moreover, in many cases, we have good understanding of the best possible form of $f(k)$ in the running time (under suitable complexity assumptions, such as the Exponential Time Hypothesis (ETH) or the Strong Exponential Time Hypothesis (SETH) put forward by Impagliazzo and Paturi \cite{ImpagliazzoP01}).
-Marx et al.~\cite{MarxSS21} studied the \BFactor problem for this viewpoint, parameterized by treewidth for finite, fixed lists $B$.
-They showed that a combination of standard dynamic programming techniques with fast subset convolution (cf.~\cite{Rooij20}) give a $\Ostar{(\max B+1)^\tw}$ time algorithm for the decision, minimization, maximization, and counting versions.
-Furthermore, this form of running time is essentially optimal conditioned on the SETH. \begin{theorem}[Theorems~1.3--1.6 in \cite{MarxSS21}] Fix a finite, non-empty $B\subseteq \SetN$.

-\begin{itemize} \item We can count in time $\Ostar{(\max B+1)^\tw}$ the solutions of a certain size for a \BFactor instance if we are given a tree decomposition of width $\tw$.
+In many cases even the best possible form of $f(k)$ in the running time is known (under suitable complexity assumptions, such as the Strong Exponential Time Hypothesis (SETH) \cite{ImpagliazzoP01}).
+Marx et al.~\cite{MarxSS21} use a combination of standard dynamic programming techniques with fast subset convolution (cf.~\cite{Rooij20}) to give optimal (under SETH) $\Ostar{(\max B+1)^\tw}$ time algorithms for the decision, optimization, and counting versions. \begin{theorem}[Theorems~1.3--1.6 in \cite{MarxSS21}] Fix a finite, non-empty set $B\subseteq \SetN$. \begin{itemize} \item We can count in time $\Ostar{(\max B+1)^\tw}$ the solutions of a certain size for a \BFactor instance if we are given a tree decomposition of width $\tw$.